A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: Introduction

-for any $P,Q \in \mathcal{P}(\mathcal{P}(\R^d))$, and where $\mathrm{d}_p$ stands for the classical Wasserstein-$p$ distance on $\R^d$.
-Obtaining uniqueness of the invariant measure in the general case of Equation \eqref{SMKV} without strong convexity assumptions on the confinement potential appears to be a challenging problem which is not solved in this paper.
-In fact, the long-term behaviour of solutions to SPDEs with nonlinear drifts is still not fully understood and therefore, the uniqueness results obtained in this paper represent a step towards understanding the long-term behaviour of solutions to Equation \eqref{SMKV}, but are far from giving a complete understanding of the asymptotic stability for that kind of Stochastic McKean-Vlasov Equations with common noise. ~\\
+This paper presents the first results about existence and uniqueness of the stationary solution of the stochastic non-linear Fokker-Planck Equation with additive common noise.
+However, obtaining uniqueness of the invariant measure in the general case of Equation \eqref{eq:main} without strong convexity assumptions on the confinement potential appears to be a challenging problem that is not completely solved in this paper.
+The results obtained in the present paper are a step towards understanding the long-time behavior of the solutions to Equation \eqref{eq:main}, but are far from providing a complete understanding of the asymptotic stability for that kind of equation. ~\\

-\textbf{Probabilistic setting \& Motivation.} Let us consider a filtered probability space $(\Omega^1, \mathcal{F}^1, \mathbb{F}^1, \p^1)$.
-Then, we define the following product structure
+\textbf{Probabilistic setting \& Motivation.} Let us consider a filtered probability space Then, we define the following product structure